|Other Name/s||Giant Squid|

 ‘Kraken’ is a Scandinavian word and means an unhealthy animal or something which is twisted.
 In German, the word ‘krake’ (the plural being ‘kraken’) translates as octopus, but can also be used to describe the legendary Kraken.

 Although Kraken have been likened to squid and octopuses, they are deemed to be much larger than either of these creatures.
 The legend of the Kraken may have started with sightings of giant squid, which are themselves known to grow to around 13 to 15 meters in length (tentacles included).

-Many early alleged sightings of Kraken seemed to portray Kraken as being more crab-like than anything else, seeming to also possess traits similar to those of large whales.
+Many early alleged sightings of Kraken seemed to portray it as being more crab-like than anything else, seeming to possess traits similar to those of large whales.

 In Nordic folklore, the Kraken is shown to be a brutal beast, attacking ships and eating the crew.
 It would attack by using its tentacles to try to capsize the ship, but it could also swim in circles at great speed, creating a sea storm around the ship in order to sink it.

-In 1802, the French malacologist, Pierre Dénys de Montfort recognized two types of giant squid in his encyclopedic description of molluscs called Naturelle Générale et Particulière des Mollusques.
+In 1802, the French malacologist Pierre Dénys de Montfort recognized two types of giant squid in his encyclopedic description of mollusks called Naturelle Générale et Particulière des Mollusques.

 The giant squid was not proven to exist until 1857, by which time de Montfort was dead.
 It is possible that his sources had been describing the giant squid, if not the fantastical Kraken.